Howdy and welcome to my About page 🙂

 With a passion to continue to learn from educators who are experts in their respective fields being Artificial Intelligence to Security/Cryptography I decided to pursue a Master of Computer Science degree.
 I never wanted to stop learning, and pursuing this degree was another way to scratch this learning itch.
 The advanced topics I was being exposed to such as Computational Intelligence and Robot Perception and Learning made it one of the most enjoyable moments in my life and I recommend anyone who has a passion for learning new concepts and being challenged to always further their education in some way.
 There are no bounds and limits to what you can learn, and this is something I feel is a very important philosophy especially in an industry where everything moves so quick.
 You must adapt, learn and constantly evolve your tools to stay relevant, and if you don’t do this then you will start to fall behind.

-For the last three years I have been part of an ever growing, passionate and enjoyable company where I have been able to grow as a Software Engineer.
+From the end of 2014 to early 2019 I have been part of an ever growing, passionate company where I have been able to grow as a Software Engineer.
 Itree allowed me to pursue my Master of Computer Science degree while working for them and I am forever grateful for that opportunity.
 They have helped me develop the necessary skills to ensure that the software solutions that I help design and implement are secure, robust and reliable for all the clients and customers.
 My Java and SQL skills have evolved tremendously because of the talented individuals I have had the privilege to work with.
-Being in such a commercially successful and professional environment I became a sponge and am absorbing as much information as I can; while also sharing any knowledge I have to my colleges.
+Being in such a professional environment I became a sponge and absorbed as much information as I can; while also sharing any knowledge I have to my colleges.
 I never built or worked on large scale projects with tens of thousands to hundreds of thousands lines of codes before, so when I started it was very daunting.
 I learnt how to manage dependencies using Maven, how to deploy web applications on a Tomcat container, and how to write scalable and efficient code.
 Properly tested code is also very important and ensuring that all the code that is checked into the code base has appropriate unit and integration test harnesses is another area where I got to significantly increase my experience in using the JUnit, Mockito and PowerMock testing frameworks.